StuartsProjects/GPSTutorial/GPS performance comparisons/Readme.md

 ![Picture 1](Pictures/100.jpg)

-The Arduino receiver software was written for the Pro Mini based LCD reciever of mu own design.
+The Arduino receiver software was written for the Pro Mini based LCD receiver of mu own design.
 It recorded the received packets, including GPS fix time, and reported them to an attached display, serial monitor and micro SD card log.
-The SD card log format was in CSV so it was straight foward to read to data on the file into a spreadsheet and draw a graph of the variation in fix times.
+The SD card log format was in CSV so it was straight forward to read to data on the file into a spreadsheet and draw a graph of the variation in fix times.

 **Note:** This report is a work in progress, fix and current data is not yet available for some GPSs.